Best of Central Europe

 - Vienna Opera Guided Tour - EUR13

-If you are interested in visiting the Schönbrunn Palace, Vienna, we strongly suggest planning your visit for anytime today and pre booking your tickets at: https://www.schoenbrunn.at
+If you are interested in visiting the Schonbrunn Palace, Vienna, we strongly suggest planning your visit for anytime today and pre booking your tickets at: https://www.schoenbrunn.at

 If you are interested in visiting the Vienna Opera Guided Tour, Vienna, we strongly suggest planning your visit for anytime today and pre booking your tickets at: https://www.wiener-staatsoper.at/en/staatsoper/guided-tours/

 Depart Vienna by minivan this morning and cross the border into the Czech Republic.
-Your next stop is the southern Bohemian town of Cesky Krumlov.
+Your next stop is the southern bohemian town of Cesky Krumlov.
 This picturesque medieval town dates back to the 13th century and looks like it’s straight out of a fairy tale.
-Cesky Krumlov means 'crooked meadow', because it sits on a tight bend of the Vltava River.
-When you arrive, take a guided tour of the town with a local guide, starting in the main square.
-Wander through Old Town, see the city's oldest pharmacy then arrive at the Cesky Krumlov Castle.
+Cesky Krumlov means crooked meadow, because it sits on a tight bend of the Vltava River.
+When you arrive, set off on a guided tour of the town with a local guide, starting in the main square.
+Wander through the Old Town, see the city's oldest pharmacy then arrive at the Cesky Krumlov Castle.
 See the royal gardens from above and enjoy the panoramic views of the town below.

 - Hotel (1 night)